mlavi/hugo/content/post/devops-maturity-diagram.md

 IMG:__DevOps Journey Diagram__

-In April 26, I presented the DevOps Journey diagram to a large defence contractor and before I completed my explaination, one of the audience said, "we're a pet shop and depending on the team, we're between stage 0 and 0.5."
+In April 26, I presented the DevOps Journey diagram to a large defense contractor and before I completed my explanation, one of the audience said, "we're a pet shop and depending on the team, we're between stage 0 and 0.5."

 The first diagram was incredibly effective, but I knew I was conflating many concerns.
-For example, replatforming a data center onto Nutanix improved infrastructure by migrating to a distributed system (pets to cattle) moving up along the vertical access, but it also progressed automated operations to the right along the horizontal axis.
+For example, re-platforming a data center onto Nutanix improved infrastructure by migrating to a distributed system (pets to cattle) moving up along the vertical access, but it also progressed automated operations to the right along the horizontal axis.
 It didn't make sense